Sony XM5 vs Sennheiser Momentum 4: 2026 Value Play

-Sennheiser Momentum 4 vs Sony WH-1000XM5: Which is Better?
+Holding Sennheiser Momentum 4 vs Sony WH-1000XM5 headphones side by side

 I’ll be comparing these two head to head on categories like price, comfort, features, battery life, noise cancelling performance, and sound quality.